Does My Credit Card Cover Rental Car Insurance?

 If you drive regularly and own a car, you may already carry an auto insurance policy with some protection when driving a rental car.
 Therefore you can decline most rental insurance offered to you.

-However, it’s always a good idea to brush up on your auto insurance policy (and home) to see what’s covered and what’s not, so you know where your gaps in coverage are.
-If you’re unsure of what’s in your auto policy, contact one of our agents at TGS insurance!
-Our team will be happy to help you better understand your policy, offer solutions to any gaps, and save you a ton of money!
+However, it’s always a good idea to brush up on your auto insurance policy (and home) to see what’s covered and what’s not so you know where your gaps in coverage are.
+If you’re unsure of what’s in your auto policy, contact one of our agents at TGS Insurance!
+Our team will be happy to help you better understand your policy, offer solutions to gaps, and save you a ton of money!

 • If you are offered Liability Insurance Supplement, decline if you have sufficient personal liability insurance.